dronetag/drone-scanner/docs/build.md

 - [Share Plus](https://pub.dev/packages/share_plus) - sharing exported CSV using native share dialog
 - [Shared Preferences](https://pub.dev/packages/shared_preferences) - persistent storage to save user settings

-## Google Maps

-The application uses [Google Maps Platform](https://cloud.google.com/maps-platform/).
-In order for it to work, you need to obtain your API key.
-In [Google Developers Console](https://console.cloud.google.com/), enable API for each platform.
-To enable Google Maps for Android, select "Maps SDK for Android" in the "Additional APIs" section, then select "ENABLE".
-To enable Google Maps for iOS, select "Maps SDK for iOS" in the "Additional APIs" section, then select "ENABLE".

-For more details, see [Getting started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started).

-In the project folder, duplicate files *android/app/src/main/AndroidManifest.example.xml* and *ios/Runner/AppDelegate.example.swift*, remove the *.example* suffix.
-Paste your key to both files.
-Then create a file *google_map_api.json* in *assets/config*, see the example file to see the required structure.

-The files which contain Google Maps API are added to .gitignore, so your key will not be accidentally committed.

 ## Configuration Steps
 1. Cloning the repository: